Our press team is on hand to help journalists with data access, requests for interview/ comment, and other queries.

-We provide free access to ABC reports for accredited journalists who wish to use our data for news stories, features, comment and other editorial.
+We provide free data access and assistance to accredited journalists who wish to use our data for news stories, features, comment and other editorial.

-Our press team is happy to support you in getting historical or comparative data using our interactive tables.
-In some instances we can also offer training to editorial teams so they can make the most out of the data we offer.
+Our press team is happy to support you in finding historical or comparative data using our Interactive Reports.
+In some instances we can offer training to your editorial teams if this would be beneficial.

 When and why was ABC founded?

 ABC was founded in 1931 by the organisation that was to become ISBA, as a response to advertisers' requests for an independent source of circulation data.
 Our longest standing clients have been with us ever since.